JuliaLang/www_old.julialang.org/blog/_posts/2017-04-18-offset-arrays.md

 16
 ```

+Given the periodicity of `afft`, the commonly-used `fftshift` function
-While very simple, these techniques make it surprisingly more pleasant
+(e.g., `fftshift(fft(a))`) can be replaced by `afft[-8:7]`.
+While very simple,
+these techniques make it surprisingly more pleasant to deal with what
-to deal with what can otherwise become fairly complex index gymnastics.
+can sometimes become complex and error-prone index gymnastics.

 # Summary: a user's perspective